dwyl/atm/README.md

 components JIT only *if* the person using the app wants/needs them.

-I want to allow people to opt-in to analytics and to have full access to their own stats. i.e. "personal analytics"
+I want to allow people to opt-in to analytics and to have full access to their own stats. i.e. "personal analytics".
+But don't want to over-complicate it...
+Need to strike a balance between features and simplicity.